gosukiwi/spark/js/jaf/README.md

 JAF is just another javascript framework.
 It uses MVP + a front router.

 # Dependencies
-JAF depends on underscore, jquery and hogan.
+JAF depends on requirejs, underscore, jquery and hogan.

 # Libraries
 JAF includes the following libraries